Lawrence Yannuzzi

-Early career and family
+Biography

 Yannuzzi graduated from Harvard College.
 He graduated from the Boston University School of Medicine where he received an M.D. degree in 1964.
 He did a residency in ophthalmology at the Manhattan Eye, Ear and Throat Hospital from 1965 to 1968.
 He was board certified in ophthalmology in 1971.

 He is married and has two sons and a daughter, who is a psychiatrist.

 Career

 He is a professor of clinical ophthalmology at Columbia University College of Physicians and Surgeons, vice–chairman and director of The Retinal Research Center of the Manhattan Eye, Ear & Throat Hospital, and founder and president of The Macula Foundation.